 I waited as she slowly mounted the first step with a little difficulty.
 She stopped on the first step, turned around and waved at me, which I took as my signal that she would be all right making it to the top of the stairs and into the Sparkasse.
 I smiled and waved back before finally driving away.

 My thoughts then fell to the old man.
 I had to pass the same store to get to work.
 As I did, I looked over at the store’s entrance and noticed that he was gone.
 I hoped that someone had taken care of his needs, too, whatever they might have been.

 I drove to work deep in thought about my chance encounter with the old woman.
 I imagined that should I live long enough to step into that little old lady’s shoes one day, I hope that someone will take the time to tend to my needs too.
 I believe that God puts angels in our paths to test our compassion on our journey through this life.
 I also believe that we all face the option to commit that ‘random act of kindness.’
-Undeniably, I smiled as I felt guilty as charged for the rest of the day.
+Unashamed, I smiled feeling guilty as charged for the rest of the day.